Ride (2016 TV series)

-Ride is a Canadian drama television series created by Jill Girling and Lori Mather-Welch that aired in Canada on YTV and in the United States on Nickelodeon.
+Ride is a drama television series created by Jill Girling and Lori Mather-Welch that aired in Canada on YTV and in the United States on Nickelodeon.
 In Canada, the series premiered on September 5, 2016, and ended on October 6, 2016.
 In the United States, the series premiered on January 30, 2017, and ended on February 24, 2017.
 The series stars Kendra Leigh Timmins, Alana Boden, Oliver Dench, Jonny Gray, Natalie Lisinska, Manuel Pacific, Rameet Rauli, Mike Shara, and Sara Botsford.

 Premise

 The series centers on Kit Bridges, an American teenager, who is a new classmate in the equestrian boarding school Covington Academy in England.
 She befriends a horse named TK.